j2store/docs/content/docs/payment-methods/payfast-payment-plugin.md

 You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
 Refer the Display text on selection parameter.

 **Support**
 Still have questions?
-You can post in our supportforum: http://j2store.org/forum/index.html
+You can post in our supportforum: <link-text url = "http://j2store.org/forum/index.html" target = "_blank" rel = "noopener">click here</link-text>